It’s Just Not Fair(field)

 June 13, 2009

 I would guess that about 140 of the 169 towns in Connecticut have some form of town history museum.
-Many are housed in an interesting old house and its former tenant and others are just old buildings that withstood the test of time and that’s where the local historical society set foot and continue to do so through today.
+Many are housed in interesting old houses and others are just old buildings that withstood the test of time.
 And then there are the very rare exceptions, like this one: The Fairfield Museum and History Center.
 It’s new.
 It’s beautiful.
 It’s dust free.
 It’s spacious and well-lit.
 In short, this is not your typical charming ol’ historic house or town historical society museum.

-While I wait for the page on their site to load reminding me what their admission charge is, I’ll talk about their admission charge.
 I went on an Open House Saturday with friends RobC and Yvonne.
 Most museums are free on Open House Day, but not this place.
 In fact, the woman at the reception desk charged us full price with a smile.
 I reminded her that due to it being Open House Day, I believe we were to get half price or something.
 She was dumbfounded but did find a note near the terminal stating exactly that – I think it was actually buy one admission get one half off or something like that.
-Her head nearly exploded trying to figure out what to charge us and I felt badly for her.
+Her head nearly exploded trying to figure out what to charge us and I felt for her.
 Then again, I’m quite sure she just kept charging full price throughout the day – this was Fairfield after all, and who there cares about a few bucks?
-Okay, there, the page loaded.
-Let’s move on.

 I’m struggling with how and what I should do with this write-up.
-It’s not the nearly two years that have gone by, but rather the internal confusion about what I should write about.
 I think that one of the most interesting things about the museum is the museum itself.
 I picked up their glossy and professionally published 30 page 2008 annual report that matches up with any small company’s report.
-It’s a very good read and contains a lot about how the gleaming new $6.5 million building was funded (lots of rich white old people in Fairfield, of course).
+It’s a very good read and contains a lot about how the gleaming new $6.5 million building was funded (lots of rich old people in Fairfield, of course).
 Heck, they’ve even got a pull-quote from one David McCullough, internationally famous historian who said, “Show your children and grandchildren that we love the history of this country, of this state and of this town, and why.
 Take them to the new Fairfield Museum, this sparkling, vital new History Center in the heart of your town, Fairfield.”

 The Fairfield Museum and History Center was established in 2007 by the 103-year-old Fairfield Historical Society.
 The 13,000 square-foot museum presents engaging exhibition galleries, a special collection library and reading room, a family education center, an 80 seat theater overlooking Fairfield’s Town Green and a delightful museum shop.
 Since its opening, the Museum has successfully connected with a wider regional audience and has broadened the community’s understanding of its past through dynamic exhibitions and public programming.

-Now, before we get going, I must say that I’m not sure we got the full tour.
+Now, before we really get going, I must say that I’m not sure we got the full tour.
 The museum was (is) beautiful and the exhibits we saw were excellent, but I don’t think they had a temporary exhibit up and running.
-I do recall sort of an empty room that may have been in between exhibits… But no matter, despite my carping about their horrible website and the admission fee snafu, this place is wonderful.
-According to the annual report, “Once known as the Fairfield Historical Society, this 107-year-old organization has evolved into a brightly lit, carefully crafted community center devoted to the preservation and protection of Fairfield’s past.
-The building contains more than 30,000 items in its library holdings and museum collections, some dating as far back as the 16th century. “
+There was an empty room that may have been in between exhibits… But no matter, this place is wonderful.

 Well that’s cool.